azurenity/traingo/README.md

 This is a project that assists in commuter's daily travel by calculating the best route and time needed for the commuter to travel within Singapore's MRT network.

+## Usage of Traingo

+### User Experience

+The User will be able to input their initial location and the location that they want to go to.
+They will then be given the shortest path they can take and the corresponding travel time.

 ## Development

 ### Using UV